JustinT301/ClashRoyaleAutomation/README.md

 - Plays Clash Royale without user input
 - Code is highly customizable, user can create functions for any card
 - Has a preset golem nightwitch deck to test out
-- Currently does not collect chests due to TOS
+- Collects and opens chests

 ## Dependencies
 * Python